-Ordering invitations isn't something YOU do every day but WE do.
-With over 40 years of experience, we can answer all of your questions and help you with proper etiquette.
-Plus we have some tips to help you along.
+Ordering invitations isn't something YOU do every day but I do.
+With over 40 years of experience, I can answer all of your questions and help you with proper etiquette.
+Plus I have some tips to help you along.
 More about that later.

-But first, why not check out some of the thousand of choices on our Carlson Craft site.
+But first, why not check out some of the thousands of choices on my Carlson Craft site.
 Choose a category (wedding, save the dates, baby, graduation, etc.) Once there, you can search by price, color, style, type of printing and more by using the amazing search feature in the menu bar at the right.
 So what are you waiting for?
-CHECK OUT OUR CARLSON CRAFT PRODUCTS HERE!
+CHECK OUT MY CARLSON CRAFT PRODUCTS HERE!

-When we receive orders, we contact each person (phone or email) to go over the whole order, make suggestions, and answer any questions you may have.
+When orders are received, I contact each person (phone or email) to go over the whole order, make suggestions, and answer any questions you may have.
 Now what other online invitation place does that?

-Okay, now here's those important tips that we promised:
+Okay, now here are those important tips that I promised:

-• Did you know that the envelope that comes with the respond card MUST be stamped with a first-class stamp, so that it's convenient for your guests to return the card to you?
+• Did you know that the envelope that comes with the response card MUST be stamped with a first-class stamp so that it's convenient for your guests to return the card to you?

 • Did you know there are generally two more envelopes?
 One is the "outer" mailing envelope and one is the "inner" envelope.
 The "outer" envelope has the guests' name and address on the front and YOUR return address on the back flap (in case it has to be returned as undeliverable).
 The "inner" envelope is where you write the individual guests' names, listing WHO is invited.